A family of solutions to the inverse problem in gravitation: building a theory around a metric: An example: parameterized black hole geometries

 \section{An example: parameterized black hole geometries}

-Various techniques based on electromagnetic \cite{psa10,bam17} and gravitational-wave \cite{kok98,vol20} observations allow one to, with varying degrees of precision, identify the local spacetime geometry surrounding a monitored (usually compact) object.
+Various techniques based on electromagnetic \cite{joh16,bam17} and gravitational-wave \cite{fran19,vol20} observations allow one to, with varying degrees of precision, identify the local spacetime geometry surrounding a monitored (usually compact) object.
 However, especially in the gravitational case, these tests inherently presuppose a particular set of field equations.
 Radiation of any sort saps energy from the system, and backreaction cannot be self-consistently accounted for without some overarching equations of motion.
 Backreaction effects are negligible in many cases of course, though those tests which involve oscillations or violent outbursts of compact objects may be sensitive to the particulars of the gravitational action \cite{bar08,suv19}.
-Many metric reconstruction techniques, which use some parameterized scheme in lieu of an exact theory \cite{vol20,fran19,kim20}, are therefore limited in their validity to some degree.
-The construction given in the previous section essentially allows one to build a theory around a given metric, which allows for a potential resolution to this problem.
+Metric reconstruction techniques, which use some parameterized scheme in lieu of an exact theory, are therefore limited in their validity to some degree \cite{kim20}.
+The recipe given in the previous section essentially allows one to build a theory around a given metric, which allows for a potential resolution to this problem.

 In this section, we show how one may tailor a particular theory of gravity to a given family of parameterized black holes, such as those considered in Refs. \cite{nkerr1,nkerr2,nkerr3,contfrac}.
-For demonstration purposes, we consider a simple generalization of the Kerr metric whose line element, in Boyer-Lindquist coordinates $(t,r,\theta,\varphi)$, reads
+For demonstration purposes, suppose that astrophysical data implied that black holes were described by a simple generalization of the Kerr metric whose line element, in Boyer-Lindquist coordinates $(t,r,\theta,\varphi)$, reads